-The $order parameter determines how the results should be sorted, using the values from the specified columns, similar to a SQL ORDER BY.
+The ORDER BY clause determines how the results should be sorted, using the values from the specified columns, just like a SQL ORDER BY.
 Sorting can be performed in either ascending or descending order, the default being ascending, but you can also reverse the order with DESC.

 For example, to sort our earthquakes by magnitude, in descending order: